Our experienced team of lawyers has developed a widespread understanding of dealing with all aspects relating to County Court Judgments.

 How do I recover money I am owed?

-The method by which you can seek to recovery money owed to you will largely depend on the circumstances of the matter.
+The method by which you can seek to recover money owed to you will largely depend on the circumstances of the matter.
 Your options to recover owed money will usually include:-

-1. Issuing a Court claim.
-You are expected to engage in the Pre-Action Protocol prior to the issue of a claim and could be penalised on costs if you fail to do so.
+- Issuing a Court claim.
+You are expected to engage in the Pre-Action Protocol before the issue of a claim and could be penalised on costs if you fail to do so.